How is the minimum wage set and what is it for?

 The importance of the minimum wage in the legal system

-But the minimum wage is interwoven throughout our legal system and is also linked to other amounts, benefits or tax write-offs.
-For example, in order to qualify for the child tax credit, your income must be at least six times the minimum wage, which for 2021 is CZK 103,800.
+The amount of the minimum wage in the Czech Republic is intertwined throughout our legal system and is also related to other amounts, benefits or tax write-offs.
+For example, in order to qualify for the child tax bonus, your income must be at least six times the minimum wage, which for example for 2021 was CZK 103,800.

-The minimum wage also affects the potential earnings of persons registered with the Labour Office but who do not receive unemployment benefits because they are not entitled to them or they have already ceased to be entitled to them.
-They can earn extra money in so-called non-colluding employment, but their monthly earnings must not exceed half of the minimum wage, which is CZK 8 650 in 2021.
+The Czech minimum wage also affects the potential earnings of persons registered with the Labour Office but who do not receive unemployment benefits because they are not entitled to them or they have already ceased to be entitled to them.
+They can earn extra money in so-called non-colluding employment, but their monthly earnings must not exceed half of the minimum wage, which was CZK 8 650 in 2021.

 Tip: How to determine the correct wage, what are the legal obligations regarding remuneration and what you are entitled to as an employee are topics we have discussed in a separate article.